Wairarapa (electorate): Population centres

 During the 2019/20 boundary review done by the Electoral Commission, Kieran McAnulty, a List MP based in the electorate, and Central Hawke's Bay Mayor Alex Walker, proposed that the electorate be renamed to Wairarapa and Central Hawke's Bay in order to acknowledge the communities included in the electorate.
 Ultimately the commission decided against changing the name.

+During the 2025 boundary review done by the Electoral Commission, the electorate would gain Ashhurst in the Manawatū-Whanganui region.

 History

 The first election was held on 7 November 1859, and Charles Carter was the first representative until 1865, when he resigned.
 He was succeeded by Henry Bunny from 1865 to 1881.
 Since 1871, the electorate had two representatives, and the second one was John Chapman Andrew until he resigned in 1877, succeeded by George Beetham from 1877 to 1881.

 From 1881 to 1887 Wairarapa was replaced by two electorates; Wairarapa North and Wairarapa South.
 From 1887, they were replaced by the Masterton and Wairarapa electorates.

 Between 1899 and 1919 the Wairarapa electorate swung between Walter Clarke Buchanan the Conservative then Reform candidate and J. T. Marryat Hornsby the Liberal candidate, changing hands in 1902, 1905, 1908 and 1914.
 Buchanan's support was in the rural areas, and Hornsby's was in the small towns.

-From 1919 to 1928 the electorate was represented by Alexander McLeod for Reform.
+From 1919 to 1928 the electorate was represented by Alex McLeod for Reform.
 In 1928 he was defeated by Thomas William McDonald the United (Liberal) candidate, but in 1931 McLeod won the seat back.